 Recovery Options For Deckhands, Mates, Engineers & Captains

 The Jones Act or the Longshore Act and Harbor Workers' Compensation Act provide the primary remedies for maritime workers injured onboard tug and barge combinations.
 These are specialized maritime laws that require knowledgeable legal representation from an attorney that handles tugboat injuries.

 Those injured may also point to general maritime law to bring strict products liability lawsuits for injuries caused by defective equipment on a vessel, or personal injury lawsuits against an employer or vessel owner.
 Under this common law theory of liability, the family members of any person who dies at sea can bring a wrongful death lawsuit.

-Tugboat litigation is complex as there are standards and guidelines specifically tailored to these types of vessels and their operation.
+Tugboat lawsuits are complex because there are industry standards and Federal guidelines specifically tailored to proper operation of these vessels.
 When a person is injured and it involves this type of vessel, it is important to find a litigation firm accustomed to the safety regulations regarding all aspect of tugboats, including but not limited to the; confined spaces, safe use of winches, deck responsibilities, proper line handling procedures, inspection requirements, and safety mechanism standards.

 Learn More About How We Can Help You